 With MyTelehealth Clinic, getting the care you need has never been easier.

-Telehealth offers several advantages over traditional clinic visits, including:
+Telehealth offers several practical advantages over traditional clinic visits when it comes to addressing sleep concerns:

 Reduced waiting times: